E1eventeen/cardAI/README.md

 3. Set up your OpenAI API credentials by following the instructions provided by OpenAI.

-4. Replace the placeholder API keys in the `gptConnect.py` script with your actual credentials.
+4. Replace the placeholder API key in the `apiKey.txt` file with your actual credentials.

 ## Usage: